 I was at an event recently for association CEOs on finding and keeping top talent.
 The topic of culture was raised repeatedly (yay!), but in the middle of the panel discussion, a CEO of a large and successful association dropped this bomb (not a direct quote, but my paraphrase of what she said):

 This is about the prevailing myth that culture takes a long time to change.
-Not only is that a myth, it’s a dangerous one.
+Not only is it a myth, it’s a dangerous one.

 Is culture change hard work?
 Sure.
 Does it take time?
 Absolutely.
 If you’re making a dramatic shift that affects habits and behaviors at all levels, then you’ll need to reinforce that through a few cycles of behavior-impact-learning.
-Depending on the size of the organization and the processes involved, you can be definitely looking at a year or two before you can build and reinforce new habits.
+Depending on the size of the organization and the processes involved, you can definitely look at a year or two before you can build and reinforce new habits.
 But eight years?!
 We are working with several organizations undertaking major culture changes — and doing very well at it — in 18 months or less.
 Because that’s how critical it is to their success.

 If you think you’re different — you’re not.
-I get that you’re unique, and your members are stuck in their ways, or your industry is heavily regulated, but whatever excuse you have, it can’t result in an 8-year change window.
+I get that you’re unique, and your members are stuck in their ways, or your industry is heavily regulated, but whatever excuse you have, it can’t result in an eight-year change window.
 Not if you want to be around in eight years.
 In fact, if that’s you, then I wouldn’t worry about your specific culture at first.
 I would start changing whatever you can to build your capacity for ongoing change and renewal.
 You’ll need that foundation before you start talking about culture.
 But you can start doing that now, and it won’t take years.
-(And if you’ve started and it is taking years —we need to talk.)
+(And if you’ve started, and it is taking years —we need to talk.)